7 Best Crutches of 2026

 Pros

-- Completely frees both hands during ambulation — users can carry objects, use a keyboard, cook, and perform daily tasks that are impossible with conventional crutches under either arm
+- Completely frees both hands during ambulation — users can carry objects, type on a keyboard, cook, change a diaper, and perform daily tasks that are impossible with conventional crutches under either arm

-- Straps to the injured lower leg below the knee, transferring weight through the tibial platform rather than the upper extremity — eliminating the axillary nerve risk and hand/wrist fatigue entirely
+- Straps to the lower leg below the knee and transfers weight through the padded knee platform — eliminating the axillary nerve risk and the hand and wrist fatigue of conventional crutch use entirely

 Cons